Sage/carbon/docs/guides/services.md

 # Services

 The base service class takes care of setting up the default options for an XHR client.
-It sets the headers required, sets up some callback actions and automatically executes flash notifications for success or error.
+It sets the headers required, sets up some callback actions and automatically executes callbacks for success or error if configured.
 The client uses [axios](https://github.com/mzabriskie/axios), and is fully customisable (you can access the client via `this.client` in your service class).
 However we do provide some helper methods to make it easier to setup which you can read about below.

 ## API for the Base Service